joshua-decoder/joshua-decoder.github.com/4.0/pipeline.md

     The number of sentence pairs to compute alignments over.

+-   `--alignment FILE`

+    If you have an already-computed alignment, you can pass that to the script using this flag.
+    Note that, in this case, you will want to skip data preparation and alignment using `--first-step thrax` (the first step after alignment) and also to specify `--no-prepare-data` so as not to retokenize the data and mess with your alignments.

+    The alignment file format is the standard format where 0-indexed many-many alignment pairs for a sentence are provided on a line, source language first, e.g.,

+      0-0 0-1 1-2 1-7 ...

+    This value is required if you start at the grammar extraction step.

 When alignment is complete, the alignment file can be found at `RUNDIR/alignments/training.align`.
 It is parallel to the training corpora.
 There are many files in the `alignments/` subdirectory that contain the output of intermediate steps.